- As an essential component of your Windows 10, DirectX should run by default on the latest version, DirectX 12.

 - Can I tun off DirectX 12?

-Although turning off DirectX 12 is not recommendable, try the following steps:
+Although turning off DirectX 12 is not recommendable, it can be done by tweaking the Windows features option.

 - How do I change from DirectX 12 to 11?